neil-dandekar/CIS35A/CIS 35a - Lab <3>/readme.txt

 		    - public void calcWeekWithLowestSales()
             - public void analyzeResults()
 		    - public void print(int x)
-            The calculation methods calculate the values based on the data stored in salesByWeek[][] set the corresponding instance variables. printData() prints all the sales data for the Store object. print() will print one of 6 operations (each corresponding to a different instance variable) based on the input parameter, or printData() or all of the above.
+            The calculation methods calculate the values based on the data stored in salesByWeek[][] and initialize the corresponding instance variables. printData() prints all the sales data for the Store object. print() will print one of 6 operations (each corresponding to a different instance variable) based on the input parameter, or printData() or all of the above.

         * Output
             * N/A